xone4/optimized-Mat-Mul-cuda-code/README.md

-# Optimized Matrix Multiplication cuda code.
+# Optimized Matrix Multiplication CUDA code.
 The provided code is a Python script that uses the CuPy library to perform optimized GPU operations, specifically matrix multiplication.
 The script includes a custom CUDA kernel that is optimized for performance and energy consumption.
 The kernel uses half-precision floating-point numbers (float16) for improved performance and warp utilization. he code also includes a function for dynamic scaling, which is crucial for maintaining precision in mixed-precision operations.
 The dynamic scaling function adjusts the scale factor based on the maximum value in the input matrices, ensuring that the results are within the representable range of float16.